Peterfrontenddev1/Concatenating-Strings-with-Plus-Operator/README.md

 # Concatenating-Strings-with-Plus-Operator
-In JavaScript, when the + operator is used with a String
+In JavaScript, when the + operator is used with a String value,